 Park Staromiejski w Łodzi, Municipal park in central Łódź, Poland

-The park was established between 1951 and 1953 on the former site of a Jewish neighborhood that was demolished during World War II.
-This location marked the boundary of the Litzmannstadt Ghetto during the war.
+The park was laid out in the early 1950s on the site of a Jewish neighborhood that had been demolished during World War II.
+That neighborhood had sat at the edge of the Litzmannstadt Ghetto, the German-administered ghetto set up in Łódź during the occupation.

 The community of curious travelers